+No longer can you get away with just slapping a loading spinner on the page, and hoping the user will not table flip.
 This article is meant to help designers, developers, QAs and product people consider both the user’s and the system’s context before building the appropriate loading pattern.

-Perception of time
+Controlling the perception of time

 Loading states are just that — small pockets of time that should be judiciously used to provide the user with visibility on what the system is doing.
 This is key in helping users feel in control, making them aware of the context at all times, and reassuring them that the right task is effectively being worked on.